Semi-local string comparison: algorithmic techniques and applications

-For fixed string lengths $m$ and $n$, maximising the normalised score $h^*$ is equivalent to maximising the original score $h$.
-However, more care is needed when maximising the score for variable string lengths, e.g.\ the semi-local alignment score.
-In such cases, an explicit conversion from normalised weights to original weights will be necessary prior to the maximisation.
+As discussed above, maximising the normalised global alignment score $h^*$ is equivalent to maximising the original score $h$, for fixed string lengths $m$ and $n$.
+However, more care is needed when it is required to maximise the alignment score across substrings of different lengths, which is typical for various approximate string matching problems.
+In such cases, explicit conversion from normalised weights to original weights will be necessary prior to the maximisation.

-In this work, we will mostly restrict ourselves to character alignment weights that satisfy the following rationality condition. \begin{definition} A set of character alignment weights will be called \emph{rational}, if all the weights are rational numbers. \end{definition}

-Given a rational set of normalised weights, the semi-local alignment score problem on strings $a$, $b$ can be reduced to the semi-local LCS problem by the following \emph{blow-up} procedure.
+In this work, we will mostly restrict ourselves to character alignment weights that satisfy the following rationality condition. \begin{definition} A set of character alignment weights will be called \emph{rational}, if all the weights are rational numbers. \end{definition} For a rational set of alignment weights, the corresponding normalised weights (in particular, the only non-trivial normalised weight $\wmismatch$) are also rational.
+Given such a rational set of normalised weights, the semi-local alignment score problem on strings $a$, $b$ can be reduced to the semi-local LCS problem by the following \emph{blow-up} procedure.
 Let $\wmismatch = \tfrac{\mu}{\nu} < 1$, where $\mu$, $\nu$ are positive natural numbers.
 We transform input strings $a$, $b$ of lengths $m$, $n$ into new \emph{blown-up} strings $\Ta$, $\Tb$ of lengths $\Tm = \nu m$, $\Tn = \nu n$.
-The transformation consists in replacing every character $\gamma$ in each of the strings by a substring $\$^\mu \gamma^{\nu-\mu}$ of length $\nu$.
-Here, `$\$$' stands for a special character not present in the original strings.
+The transformation consists in replacing every character $\gamma$ in each of the strings by a substring $\charguard^\mu \gamma^{\nu-\mu}$ of length $\nu$ (recall that $\charguard$ is a special guard character, not present in the original strings).
 We have

-for all $i \in \bra{-m:n}$, $j \in \bra{0:m+n}$, where the matrix $\mathcal H_{a,b}$ is defined by the normalised weights on the original strings $a$, $b$, and the matrix $H_{\Ta,\Tb}$ by the LCS weights on the blown-up strings $\Ta$, $\Tb$.
-Therefore, all the techniques of the previous sections apply to the rational-weighted semi-local alignment score problem, assuming that $\nu$ is a constant.
+for all $i \in \bra{-m:n}$, $j \in \bra{0:m+n}$, where the matrix $\cH_{a,b}$ is defined by the normalised scores on the original strings $a$, $b$, and the matrix $\rH_{\Ta,\Tb}$ by the LCS scores on the blown-up strings $\Ta$, $\Tb$.
+Using this reduction, we are able to apply the techniques of semi-local LCS to the more general semi-local alignment score problem, assuming that all weights are rational and that $\nu$ is constant.